pcafrica/advanced_programming_2023-2024/exams/2024-02-13/part2.md

    4. Check size compatibility via exception handling.

 2. (3 points) **Solve the heat diffusion problem**:
-   1. Create a class `HeatDiffusion` representing the heat diffusion problem and exposing its relevant parameters (domain, boundary conditions, forcing term).
+   1. Create a class `HeatDiffusion` representing the heat diffusion problem and exposing its relevant parameters (domain, boundary conditions, forcing term $f$).
    2. Use the `TridiagonalMatrix` class to solve the heat equation from a given `HeatDiffusion` object instance.
 The way `HeatDiffusion` and `TridiagonalMatrix` classes interact (e.g., inheritance, composition, ...) is up to you.
 Explain your design choices.
    3. Validate the solution against the exact solution by computing the error $\left\|u - u_\mathrm{ex}\right\|$ in Euclidean norm to assess the correctness of the implementation.